Bringing a game to another platform often doesn't end well

 - Harry Potter and the Chamber of Secrets - Two radically different versions were produced at the same time, one for PC, one for several home consoles including the PS2.
 The console version was vastly superior both graphically and gameplay-wise.
 One example: Upon landing at Hogwarts, Harry needs to get past the Whomping Willow.
 The PC version has him walking around it in a circle as it lazily lifts and lowers its roots.
 The console version has a full-on boss fight against the tree, where it viciously pounds the earth and even throws the car at you.

-- Practically every console got a Jurassic Park video game, and all had vastly different styles of play.
-The SNES version combines a top-down shooter with rudimentary FPS segments, The Genesis game is a side-scroller, the Game Gear game is a totally different side scroller, and the NES and Game Boy games are stripped down version of the SNES edition, with the Game Boy one also throwing in a few side-scroller stages.
+- Jurassic Park - Practically every console at the time got a video game based on the movie, and all had vastly different gameplay styles.
+The SNES version combines a top-down shooter with rudimentary FPS segments, the Genesis version is a side-scroller, the Game Gear game is a totally different side scroller, and the NES and Game Boy games are stripped down version of the SNES edition, with the Game Boy one also throwing in a few side-scroller stages.

-- Kool-Aid Man for the Atari 2600 and for the Intellivision were two entirely different games, largely because Mattel had to produce both of them on a very tight schedule.
+- Kool-Aid Man - The Atari2600 and for the Intellivision were two entirely different games, largely because Mattel had to produce both of them on a very tight schedule.
 The 2600 version is set around a swimming pool; the Intellivision version takes place inside a haunted house where two children have to summon the Kool-Aid Man.

-- Last Action Hero videogame tie-in is a "good" example of The Problem with Licensed Games, but it's interesting to see how very different it is on various platforms.
+- Last Action Hero - The tie-in games based on this movie is a "good" example of The Problem with Licensed Games, but it's interesting to see how very different it is on various platforms.

 - SNES / Genesis: a traditional side-scrolling action game with some side-view driving levels.